Internationally renowned pop star meets the planet's sexiest soccer player. What could go wrong?

 "It's a light, happy house, with a great corridor the kids are going to love when they are roller-skating," she added, while David joked that they wouldn't have any live-in staff because "we like to lock the doors at night and wander around naked."

-Victoria admitted that the scandal, which wasn't in the too-distant past yet then, was "a really tough time" for them, "hard for our entire families.
+Victoria admitted that the scandal, which wasn't in the too-distant past yet then, had made for "a really tough time" for them, "hard for our entire families.
 But I realized a lot of people have their price."

 Former NOTW reporter Neville Thurlbeck, who was fired in the hacking scandal before the entire paper closed, testified during a 2011 inquiry into press standards, or lack thereof, that Loos was paid a "six-figure sum" for her story—which he spent roughly two months verifying, he added.
 Loos, who parlayed her 15 minutes into some reality TV appearances and now lives in the Norwegian mountains with her husband and children, said on ITV's Daybreak in 2013 that she didn't regret coming forward but she would have gone about it differently.